Otford Circular via Romney Street walk

 If driving, Otford Station car park costs £3.50 (cheaper at weekends).
 Alternatively, there is a free public car park in the village, opposite the Bull pub.

-As of early 2015, the lunch pub in Romney Street has closed.
-Directions are given at the end of the main directions to visit the Rising Sun in Cotman's Ash tel 01958-522683, a quirky, time warp of a pub.
+The lunch pub in Romney Street is long gone.
+Directions for beer drinkers are given at the end of the main directions to visit the Rising Sun in Cotman's Ash (tel 01958 522 683), a quirky, time warp of a pub, a former hunting lodge, with a fading pub sign.
+The pub's claim to fame used to be "Charlie", an African Grey parrot who used to entertain customers, but sadly he died in February 2016 (add your own Monty Python parrot sketch references here).
 The current landlady does not serve food but she permits walkers to eat their sandwiches on the premises provided that they purchase a drink.
 The detour to this pub adds just over 1 mile to the walk.